schoon3r/schoon3r.github.io/flaws_cloud.md

 Verified that: flaws.cloud.s3-website-us-west-2.amazonaws.com does indeed go to the flaws.cloud website

 So, going into flaws.cloud.s3.amazonaws.com takes you to a site that gives you the bucket content in an XML data format.
 One of the json keys is a "very interesting page" to say the least.
-Append that to end of the current url and voila!
+Append that to the end of the current URL and voila!
 <br><br><br>

 # Level 2